 Could the Retin A I’ve been using on my eyelids cause a problem and eye area in general?

-So to answer your question, generally Retin A is too irritating, full strength to use on eyelid skin.
+To answer your question, generally Retin A eyelid use is too irritating, at full strength.
 There are eye creams specifically formulated for this very thin skin that have retinol (a weaker version of Retin A/tretinoin) in them that many will tolerate.
 Some have also tried diluting the Retin A 0.025% or Renova 0.02% 1 to 3 with eye cream at night and that may work for some also.

-The other part is that unless you are being irritated or are allergic to a cream, it can’t make your skin worse.
+Unless you are being irritated or are allergic to a cream, it can’t make your skin worse.
 The worse thing that would happen is just no improvement.
 If puffy eyelid skin persists, please see your dermatologist.
-Puffy eyelids can be caused by a whole list of things including allergies, too much salt, alcohol or sugar the night before, irritation or allergic reactions to all sorts of products including aerosols like perfumes, etc.!!!
+Puffy eyelids can be caused by a whole list of things including allergies, too much salt, alcohol or sugar the night before, irritation or allergic reactions to all sorts of products including aerosols like perfumes, etc.!
 Once puffy eyelid skin resolves, there may be a usually temporary crinkling/drooping from the recent stretching.

 Hope this helps,

 Dr. B I

 Check out the eye cream products I personally use or recommend to my patients here.